 I call myself a work in progress and I’m actually not just getting my life back on track from the past few months or years, rather I’m doing so from the past few decades!!

 I’d reached a point of being close to burning out towards the end of 2015, and on top of this I suffered a very personal loss, and was close to losing my health, mind and sanity with the pressures, I was under, building up.
-I knew I had to do something and that is when I signed up to the Best of You (BOY) Programme under the guidance and mentorship of Jill Coleman and I enrolled on a Science Access Course to enable me then to progress to a Nutritional Therapy Diploma on top of studying for the Metabolic Effect nutrition qualifications.
+I knew I had to do something and that is when I signed up to the Best of You (BOY) Programme under the guidance and mentorship of Jill Coleman, I enrolled on a Science Access Course to enable me then to progress to a Nutritional Therapy Diploma on top of studying for the Metabolic Effect nutrition qualifications and my 200 Hour Yoga Teacher Training Course.

 I had yearned to be studying and learning again and, at the same time, I decided that I needed the accountability of a mentor and like-minded women to help guide me and my business forward, hence why I am here now, in my online home.

-Fast forward to 2018.
-I now have not one, but two, amazing coaches/mentors and a wonderful network of fellow entrepreneurs.
-I’ve also qualified as a yoga teacher and...
-I passed my Science Access Course!
+Fast forward to 2019.
+I now have an amazing coach and a wonderful network of fellow entrepreneurs.

 I am beyond excited to be bringing you all that I have learnt, all the skills, knowledge and experience that I’ve acquired, directly to YOU so that you don’t have to struggle anymore, so that you can start to create and live the life that you desire and that you so deserve to live.